-- (1) For the purposes of the definition of declared approved provider in the Education and Care Services National Law (Western Australia) section 305, a person who held a licence, other than a licence to provide a family day care service, under the Child Care Services Act 2007 is declared to be a declared approved provider for this jurisdiction for the purposes of that Law. - (2) For the purposes of the definition of declared approved service in the Education and Care Services National Law (Western Australia) section 305, a service to which a licence to provide a child care service, other than a licence to provide a family day care service, applied under the Child Care Services Act 2007 is declared to be a declared approved service for this jurisdiction for the purposes of that Law.
+- (1) For the purposes of the definition of declared approved provider in the Education and Care Services National Law (Western Australia) section 305, a person who held a licence, other than a licence to provide a family day care service, under the Child Care Services Act 2007 is declared to be a declared approved provider for this jurisdiction for the purposes of that Law. - (2) For the purposes of the definition of declared approved service in the Education and Care Services National Law (Western Australia) section 305, a service to which a licence to provide a child care service, other than a licence to provide a family day care service, applied under the Child Care Services Act 2007 is - page 6 declared to be a declared approved service for this jurisdiction for the purposes of that Law.

-- (3) For the purposes of the definition of declared certified supervisor in the Education and Care Services National Law (Western Australia) section 305, the following persons are declared to be declared certified supervisors for this jurisdiction for the purposes of that Law - - (a) for a declared approved service, a person who was a supervising officer under the Child Care Services Act 2007 for that service; - (b) for a declared out of scope service, a person recognised as the coordinator of the service by the National Childcare Accreditation Council Inc. - (4) For the purposes of the definition of declared nominated supervisor in the Education and Care Services National Law (Western Australia) section 305, the following persons are declared to be declared nominated supervisors for this jurisdiction for the purposes of that Law - (a) for a declared approved service, a person who was a supervising officer under the Child Care Services Act 2007 for that service; - (b) for a declared out of scope service, a person recognised as the coordinator of the service by the National Childcare Accreditation Council Inc. - (5) For the purposes of the definition of declared out of scope service in the Education and Care Services National Law (Western Australia) section 305, a service that - - (a) was delivered through the use of 2 or more individuals who each held a licence to provide a family day care service under the Child Care Services Act 2007; and is declared to be a declared out of scope service for this jurisdiction for the purposes of that Law.
+- (3) For the purposes of the definition of declared certified supervisor in the Education and Care Services National Law (Western Australia) section 305, the following persons are declared to be declared certified supervisors for this jurisdiction for the purposes of that Law - - (a) for a declared approved service, a person who was a supervising officer under the Child Care Services Act 2007 for that service; - (b) for a declared out of scope service, a person recognised as the coordinator of the service by the National Childcare Accreditation Council Inc. - (4) For the purposes of the definition of declared nominated supervisor in the Education and Care Services National Law (Western Australia) section 305, the following persons are declared to be declared nominated supervisors for this jurisdiction for the purposes of that Law - - (a) for a declared approved service, a person who was a supervising officer under the Child Care Services Act 2007 for that service; - (b) for a declared out of scope service, a person recognised as the coordinator of the service by the National Childcare Accreditation Council Inc. - (5) For the purposes of the definition of declared out of scope service in the Education and Care Services National Law (Western Australia) section 305, a service that - - (a) was delivered through the use of 2 or more individuals who each held a licence to provide a family day care service under the Child Care Services Act 2007; and - (b) provided education and care for children in residences whether or not the service also provided education and care to children at a place other than a residence, is declared to be a declared out of scope service for this jurisdiction for the purposes of that Law.